 Located on Kauai’s North Shore, Kilauea Point is itself a remnant of a former volcanic vent that last erupted about 500,000 years ago.
 (Today, only a small portion remains, including a 568-foot bluff.)
 The U.S. government purchased the Point in 1909 and began construction on a lighthouse, which was completed in 1913.
 For the next several decades, the Kilauea Lighthouse served as an important navigational aid for commercial shipping vessels sailing through the Hawaiian archipelago to and from the Orient.
 The lighthouse’s beam could reach 90 miles out to sea, and its lens was the largest of its type ever made.

-Today, Kilauea Point continues to play an important role on Kauai.
+Today, Kilauea Point continues to play an important role in Kauai.
 The Kilauea Point National Wildlife Refuge was established in 1985.
-One of the few wildlife refuges open to the public, it includes more than 200 acres of protected land and serves as the home to migratory birds such as the Pacific golden plover, seabirds such as the Laysan albatross and even Hawaii’s state bird, the nene goose.
+One of the few wildlife refuges open to the public, it includes more than 200 acres of protected land and serves as the home to migratory birds such as the Pacific golden plover, seabirds such as the Laysan albatross and even Hawaii’s state bird, the Nene goose.
 It is the most prominent nesting and roosting habitat for seven of Hawaii’s native seabirds.
-Additionally, Hawaiian monk seals, humpback whales and spinner dolphins can be viewed from the refuge.
+Additionally, Hawaiian monk seals, humpback whales, and spinner dolphins can be viewed from the refuge.